sanazbahargam/SanazBahargam.github.io/_posts/2020-07-30-Transformers.md

 [Paper](https://arxiv.org/abs/1910.13461) from Facebook AI
 ![pic](https://github.com/sanazbahargam/SanazBahargam.github.io/blob/master/images/BART.png?raw=true)

  a denoising autoencoder for pretraining sequence-to-sequence models.
 BART is trained by (1) corrupting text with an arbitrary noising function, and (2) learning a model to reconstruct the original text.
-It uses a standard Transformer-based neural machine translation architecture
+It uses a standard Transformer-based neural machine translation architecture.

 They evaluate a number of noising approaches, finding the best performance by both randomly shuffling the order of the original sentences and using a novel in-filling scheme, where arbitrary length spans of text.
 BART is particularly effective when fine-tuned for text generation but also works well for comprehension tasks.